nickakey/testYourselfOnTests/README.md

 Reading and understanding tests is CRUCIAL to succeed in Hola Code, AND as a software engineer.

-The above videos, and this exercise file will help you MASTER reading tets.
+The below videos, and this exercise file will help you MASTER reading tets.

 ## How to Use